 NOTE: If you're reading this on Thanksgiving morning, it's too late to defrost your turkey properly.
-Instead, see How to Cook a Still-Frozen Turkey.
+Instead, learn how to cook a still-frozen turkey.
 It's not the best way to cook a turkey, but it's the only safe option.

 Watch Now: How to Safely Thaw a Frozen Turkey